Inferring demographic parameters from the SFS with composite likelihood method implemented in fastsimcoal2

-Before starting, answer the following questions:
+Before starting, answer the following two questions:

-The x-axis of the SFS contains the absolute frequency of the derived allele in the sample.
+Answer: The x-axis of the SFS contains the absolute frequency of the derived allele in the sample.
 Thus, it can take values from zero (if at a site all individuals are homozygote for ancestral allele) to \(2*n\) (if all the \(n\) individuals are homozygote for the derived allele).
 Note that we need to multiply by 2 because individuals are diploid.

-The y-axis of the SFS contains the number of sites in the genome with a given absolute frequency.
+Answer: The y-axis of the SFS contains the number of sites in the genome with a given absolute frequency.
 Thus, it can take values between zero (if there are no sites in the genome with a given frequency) to \(S\), where \(S\) is the number of sites.

-Now, we can compute the observed SFS.
 First, we need to compute the absolute allele frequency for each SNP.

 Second, we need to count the number of sites with a given allele frequency.

 You should obtain the following table, which can be represented as a barplot.
 For instance, we can see in the SFS that there are 5 sites with a frequency of 1, 2 sites with a frequency of 3, and zero sites with a frequency larger than 6.

 The SFS can be extended to any number of populations.
 For instance, if we had sampled data from two populations, the 2D-SFS corresponds to a matrix where the entry (i,j) corresponds to the count of sites with frequency i in population 1, and frequency j in population 2.